shabin5785/docker-learnings/README.md

 - there is an "it" option, which is combinatin of interactive and tty terminal.
 This passed to docker while running a container gives us an interactive terminal to work with, connected to teh container.

+- docker container run [OPTIONS] IMAGE [COMMAND] [ARG...] here after image we can pass commands that needs to be run in the continer.
+Like passing bash will run bash command within the container.